Biography of Dr. Bhimrao Ambedkar

 Preface

 Dr. Bhimrao Ambedkar is a singular personality in modern Indian history.
-He not only endured inequality, untouchability, and discrimination, but he also transformed those experiences into a lifelong mission to reshape India's social and constitutional order.
-A jurist, economist, social reformer, and the principal architect of the Constitution of independent India, Ambedkar gave voice to the exploited and guided them towards education, equality, and self-respect.
+Dr. Bhimrao Ambedkar not only endured inequality, untouchability, and discrimination, but he also transformed those experiences into a lifelong mission to reshape India's social and constitutional order.
+As the principal architect of the Constitution of independent India, Dr. Bhimrao Ambedkar gave voice to the exploited and guided them towards education, equality, and self-respect.

-His life demonstrates that adversity can forge greatness when combined with knowledge, struggle, and leadership.
-Even today, his maxim — “Be educated, be organised and struggle.” — remains a powerful call for social change.
+The life of Dr. Bhimrao Ambedkar demonstrates that adversity can forge greatness when combined with knowledge and leadership.
+His maxim — “Be educated, be organised and struggle.” — remains a timeless call for reform.

 Childhood hardships and discrimination